readium/ts-toolkit/docs/README.md

 Given the linear progression of a user's reading activity it is advisable to limit the prefetching to the adjacent (previous and next) resources of a resource  set in the reading progression.
 To effectively benefit from this approach, the adjacent resources can be fetched with high priority, as soon as or after the primary resource to render is ready.

 The prefetch range could increase, with lower priority prefetching, given the known or inferred capabilities of the connected client.

+## 7. Protecting content

+[Detailed guidelines](./protection/introduction.html) are provided to developers of Web Readers who need to achieve some level of protection for copyright protected Web Publications consumed by Web applications.